-5. Use the RotoKey to select the file to delete then push the RotoKey.
+5. Use the RotoKey to select the file to delete the push the RotoKey.
+You are asked if you are sure to delete the selected file.

 - 6. Rotate the RotoKey to select [Yes] then push the key to delete the selected file. - 7.
 Press the MENU key to close the menu.